The Hustle (film): Production

-In August 2016, it was announced that Metro-Goldwyn-Mayer was developing a female-centered remake of Dirty Rotten Scoundrels (1988), which in turn is a remake of Bedtime Story (1964).
+In August 2016, it was announced that Metro-Goldwyn-Mayer Pictures was developing a female-centered remake of Dirty Rotten Scoundrels (1988), which in turn is a remake of Bedtime Story (1964).
 The new film featured two con women, one of which was announced as Rebel Wilson.
 The project is a joint production, with Roger Birnbaum and Wilson producing through their studios Pin High Productions and Camp Sugar Productions, respectively.
 Jac Schaeffer wrote the updated script, with credit also going to the previous films' screenwriters Stanley Shapiro, Paul Henning, and Dale Launer.

 In January 2017, the working title of the film was revealed to now be Nasty Women, referencing the "nasty woman" comment which Donald Trump directed at Hillary Clinton during their campaign debates.
-It was retitled The Hustle with Anne Hathaway set as co-lead to Wilson.
-By March, Chris Addison was hired to direct, in his feature film helming debut.
+It was retitled The Hustle, with Anne Hathaway set as co-lead to Wilson.
+By March, Chris Addison was hired to direct, in his feature film debut.
 In August 2017, Alex Sharp was cast to play a male lead in the film, a tech billionaire in his early 20s who becomes the target of the wager between the two con-women.

 Principal photography began during mid-September 2017 at both Pinewood Studios and Shepperton Studios in the UK, with filming also taking place at the Farnborough Airport.